 To avoid the summer crowds, it's a good idea to book a ticket on one of the lake cruisers and get out on the waters of the largest lake in The Lake District.
-There's a range of modern cruisers and ferries, plus vessels which date right back to the 1930s.
+There are a range of modern cruisers and ferries, plus vessels which date right back to the 1930s.
 You can choose to take a pleasurable leisurely cruise around the lake or make the trip across to Ambleside on the far side of the Lake.

 Although there was a settlement on this lakeside site way back in Roman times, Ambleside is a typically Victorian town which makes a great base for exploring the hills and lakes of the Lake District.

 Loved by poets such as Wordsworth and Coleridge, it offers a diverse selection of accommodation and all the usual shops, cafés, pubs, takeaways and restaurants.
 In fact, it has more pubs than you could possibly visit in one day, with 10 public houses and bars within a quarter mile radius.